janohirmas/janohirmas.github.io/publications/jmp/_posts/2022-05-01-Hiring-for-Others.md

 ---
 title: "Hiring for others"
-substitle: "The role of intermediaries in gender discrimination"
+subtitle: "The role of intermediaries in gender discrimination"
 authors: Alejandro Hirmas & Jan Hausfeld
 date: 2023-05-01
 year: 2023